 “It takes talent to know talent,” Professor Schlesinger from my sociology class said to me years ago.

-I was a complete screw-up during my first attempt at college, and generally stopped attending all classes midway through the semester.
+I was a screwup during college, often discontinuing classes halfway through the semester.
 This left me bargaining with professors the following semester to turn Incompletes into letter grades.
-They usually assigned me papers and had me sit in the classes.
-Even then, I often didn’t finish.
+They usually assigned me papers and had me sit in the new classes.
+Even then, I didn’t always finish the course.

-In the case of Professor Schlesinger, it was a pleasure to sit in her class.
-She probably allowed me to come back two or three semesters before I was too embarrassed to ask.
-Animated and engaged, she possessed a sense of compassion and morality that she projected to the class without preaching.
-She was in her fifties with Louise Brooks hair, a husky voice and an Israeli accent.
+In the case of Professor Schlesinger’s class, it was a pleasure to sit in.
+She was in her fifties with Louise Brooks hair, a husky voice and an Israeli accent, and allowed me to come back two or three semesters before I was too embarrassed to ask.
+Animated and engaging, she projected a sense of compassion and morality to the class without preaching.

-I never completed that sociology class.
-But I did turn in one of the papers, a critical essay on sociology of the arts and elitism.
-She was impressed with it.
-But she also knew she wasn’t going to see me again, even before I knew it.
-She didn’t judge me and only said:
+I never completed that class, but I did turn in one of the papers, a critical essay on sociology of the arts and elitism.
+She was impressed by it, though she guessed she wasn’t going to see me again even before I knew it.
+Without judging, she said:

 In Persian, we say to the people who love and miss us: del be del rah dareh